Hazelfire/thesis/index.md

 as a minor contribution to the living review.

 # Results
 In this section, we discuss in detail the living review that we have contributed.
 It should be noted that the living review itself contains all the information found in this section and more.
 The static version of the results is only up to date as of {{date}}.
-If you wish to view the results as it is up to date, then looking we invite the reader to look through the online widget.
+If you wish to view the results as it is up to date, then we invite you to look through the online widget.

 {{#html}}
 As you are viewing this via the web, the widget is embedded below for you to explore: